LemuelVelez/attendance-tracking-system/README.md

 - Replace these dummy values with your actual Appwrite configuration data during setup.
 - Ensure the `.env.local` file is **not** committed to your repository to protect sensitive information.
-- Create file `.env.local`
+- Create file `.env.local` to the root of your directory.
-- Fill in the required Appwrite credentials and other configuration details
+- Fill in the required Appwrite credentials and other configuration details.

 4. Run the development server: